nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Which currently gives further information about tool invocation options and subcommands.

-### 3.1 The automatic configuration of a single security server
+### 3.1 The automatic configuration of security servers listed in configuration file

 ```
-$ xrdsst init
+$ xrdsst apply
 ```

 In the first stage of the automatic process, the security server(s) will be initialized according to the configuration data specified